Crime & Safety

 Find out what's happening in Jolietfor free with the latest updates from Patch.

-At that point, following the first collision, the 73-year-old woman driving the Subaru struck a Ford Explorer driven by a 53-year-old Joliet man and a Jeep Liberty driven by a 32-year-old Joliet man.
+After the first collision, police said the Subaru struck a Ford Explorer driven by a 53-year-old Joliet man and a Jeep Liberty driven by a 32-year-old Joliet man.
 Both vehicles were stopped northbound on Essington Road at the red light at Black Road.
-The Subaru then rolled over before coming to rest.
+The Subaru then rolled over before coming to rest, according to police.

 The driver of the Chrysler was also extricated, and she and a juvenile passenger were transported to St. Joseph Medical Center with non-life-threatening injuries.